alstar555/CATbot/README.md

 # CatBot2
 CAT bot2 is an updated version of the cat bot.
-It has extra features such as lives, feeding, grooming, and sleeping
+It has extra features such as lives, feeding, grooming, and sleeping.
+He can also be train custom phrases with the !train command.